nickcafferry/Advanced-Design-Project-Green-Styrene-Manufacturing-Plant-Proposal/source/index.rst

 As a trans-national chemical contracting company operating in a complex and ever-changing world, **GSM chemical co.** is committed to adhering to the highest of global standards of performance ethical corporate conduct.

-For more details, please visit `GSM <https://github.com/nickcafferry/Advanced-Design-Project-Green-Styrene-Manufacturing-Plant-Proposal/tree/master/GSM>`_
+For more details, please visit `GSM. <https://github.com/nickcafferry/Advanced-Design-Project-Green-Styrene-Manufacturing-Plant-Proposal/tree/master/GSM>`_

 Project Description